Finding Your Rabbit a New Home

 When you take your rabbit to the rescue you will be asked to fill in a form about your rabbit and to sign over ownership to the rescue.
 Many rescues neuter, vaccinate and homecheck you will need to ask your local rescue what their particular policy is on this.

-You can find local centres in your telephone directory, on our rescue list or by phoning the Rabbit Welfare Association helpline on Tel: 0844 3246090.
+You can find local centres in your telephone directory, on our rescue list.
 Local branches of the RSPCA are listed on their site.
 If you are worried about finding a good rescue then you can post on our forum asking for a recommendation.

 Option 2: Rehoming Yourself